Essential Steps for RAID Array Recovery on NAS Thecus N4100EVO When It Breaks

 Yes, malware or ransomware attacks can lead to data loss in NAS Thecus N4100EVO devices.
 NAS devices are not immune to these types of attacks, and if a device is infected, it can result in the encryption or deletion of data stored on the device.
 It is important to regularly update the firmware and security software on NAS devices, as well as implementing strong passwords and access controls, to mitigate the risk of such attacks.
 Additionally, regular backups of the data stored on the NAS device should be performed to ensure that data can be restored in the event of a malware or ransomware attack.

-Although NAS N4100EVO can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4100EVO can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view